lizwade/100-days-of-code/log.md

 **Today's Progress**: Doing cool things to web pages

 **Thoughts** Today was a bit of a slow burn.
 We went down a DOM hole, confused by the difference between .children and .firstChild / .lastChild (the former selects only html elements, while the latter select any node including text - which is an illogical discrepancy if you ask me).
 This meant we didn't have enough team time to get very far through our exercises.
 But I decided to carry on solo this evening and I found it got easier as I went on and the process of grabbing and appending became more fluent.
-I particularly enjoyed using js to manipulate a big old dataset, and managed to write the code to grab everyone's names, ages and photos from the database, and turn it into a mini-facebook webpage - and with only a couple of little bugs that I was able to iron out straight away.
+I particularly enjoyed using js to manipulate a big old (hardcoded) dataset, and managed to write the code to grab everyone's names, ages and photos from the database, and turn it into a mini-facebook webpage - and with only a couple of little bugs that I was able to iron out straight away.
 So satisfying!

 **Link to work**: [Fledgling Facebook clone](https://github.com/lizwade/sandbox/blob/main/SOCbook/SOCbook.js)